Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Contact Jill for a copy of her NM License, Educational Degrees and CV

-Workshops
+Workshops and Retreats

 Tai Chi can help attendees to balance their day and conference experience with relaxation of the mind and body.
 Relaxation can help to improve concentration during a weekend of intellectual stimulation.